Applying to Our Ph.D. and M.A. Program

 Here is a description of the four major criteria on which we base our decisions:

-• We analyze the applicant's record of academic achievement by an analysis of all undergraduate and graduate transcripts .
+- Academic Achievement: We analyze the applicant's academic record by an analysis of all undergraduate and graduate transcripts.
 We look for high academic achievement, especially in courses related to African American studies.
 We also look for a demonstrated interest in African American studies through undergraduate or graduate course work.
 We value as well an academic record that demonstrates intellectual growth and maturity over time.

 Students cannot transfer any credits that were used to obtain an undergraduate or graduate degree at another university.

 We do not accept transfer credits to substitute for content courses or seminars we offer in our graduate program.
 However, by special petition to the Graduate Program Director, a student may receive consideration to transfer courses in theory and methods, or in historiography.
 The students must demonstrate with compelling evidence (syllabi, course descriptions, course work, or other documents) that a previous course or courses have prepared a student for the cross-disciplinary scholarship we require for graduate study in the Du Bois Department.